 If the stove top is a concern, write down your guesstimate clean time and the cost of any additional house cleaning supplies you’ll need.

 And, since each home is different, be willing to adjust in order to cater to your prospective customer’s needs.
+After all, the simple pricing formula is just the start of the process.
+There’s more to calculate.

 How to price bathroom cleaning easily and calculate every minute